Blog: Changes In Dorian’s Track/Speed.

 Then the wind will really increase Friday morning, but the worst of the winds will now be later in the morning (based off of the latest track forecast).

-The wind will cause tidal flooding.
+This wind will cause tidal flooding.
 I’ve been trending the tide forecast up lately since it seems like the storm won’t zip through the area as fast as previous forecasts showed.
 The tide may have a little more time to build up before the storm approaches the N.C. coast.
 So here is the latest forecast for Sewell’s Point.
-It is a good representative of Hampton Roads:
+It is a good representation of Hampton Roads:

 This shows major tidal flooding.
 However, it did come up quite a bit from the earlier morning forecast.
 The tide at Duck rose to 7.8ft during Isabel, but only to 5.22ft during Irene.
 6.98ft during Sandy.
 That is according to our records.
 These tide forecasts are very apt to change.
 You can check the latest forecast yourself by clicking here: NWS tide forecasts.